Erschindel/lswebhomework3/README.md

 ```

-My name is:
+My name is: Ethan

-I like to:
+I like to: cook, not well but still I try

-I'm learning:
+I'm learning: git

 ```